 Mipmaps should already be disabled; if not, disable this too.

 add a sprite node as a child.
-Since tiles here are 50x50, you should turn on the grid
+Since our tiles measure 50x50 pixels, you should turn on the grid

 View -> Show Grid or